alan-turing-institute/profet/paper/paper.md

 # Acknowledgements

 The Rosalind Franklin Institute is an EPSRC core funded Institute.
 James Parkhurst is funded by the Wellcome Trust through the Electrifying Life Science grant.
+Nikolai Juraschko is funded by EPSRC grant number EP/V521899/1.
 This work was supported by Wave 1 of The UKRI Strategic Priorities Fund under the EPSRC Grant EP/W006022/1, particularly the “AI for Science” theme within that grant & The Alan Turing Institute.

 # References